data-to-insight/csc-validator-be-903/README.md

 ### Adding validators

+Validators are contained in `rule_XXX()` files in the rules folder, where `xxx` is the code of the validation rule.
+Each file contains a `validate` which defines the rule logic and a `test_validate` function which runs the validate function on some test data to check that the rule works as expected.
-Validators are simple functions, usually called `validate_XXX()` which take no arguments and return a tuple of an `ErrorDefinition` and a test function.
-The test function itself takes a single argument, the *datastore*, which is a [Mapping][py-mapping] (a dict-like) following the structure below.
+The validator takes a single argument, the *datastore*, which is a [Mapping][py-mapping] (a dict-like) following the structure below.

 The following is the expected structure for the input data that is given to each validator (the `dfs` object).
 You should assume that not all of these keys are present and handle that appropriately.